nateyolles/aem-clientlib-async/README.md

 # AEM Clientlib Async

-Create AEM clientlibs that can output `async`, `defer` and `onload` attributes on your HTML script elements.
+Create AEM clientlibs that can output `async`, `defer`, `onload` and `crossorigin` attributes on your HTML script elements.
 The new clientlib component works with or without [clientlib minification](http://localhost:4502/system/console/configMgr/com.day.cq.widget.impl.HtmlLibraryManagerImpl).

-The Sightly templates where updated to accept `loading` and `onload` expression options.
-The ClientLib Java class was updated to accept the `loading` and `onload` bindings.
+The Sightly templates were updated to accept the new Sightly expression options and the ClientLib Java class was updated to accept the new bindings.

 * /ui.apps/src/main/content/jcr_root/apps/clientlib-async/sightly/templates/clientlib.html
 * /ui.apps/src/main/content/jcr_root/apps/clientlib-async/sightly/templates/graniteClientLib.html